gyrdym/ml_algo/README.md

 ### Read a dataset's file

+We have 2 options here:

-Download the dataset from [Pima Indians Diabetes Database](https://www.kaggle.com/uciml/pima-indians-diabetes-database).
+- Download the dataset from [Pima Indians Diabetes Database](https://www.kaggle.com/uciml/pima-indians-diabetes-database).

+- Or we may simply use [loadPimaIndiansDiabetesDataset](https://pub.dev/documentation/ml_dataframe/latest/ml_dataframe/loadPimaIndiansDiabetesDataset.html) function from [ml_dataframe](https://pub.dev/packages/ml_dataframe) package.
+The function returns a ready to use [DataFrame](https://pub.dev/documentation/ml_dataframe/latest/ml_dataframe/DataFrame-class.html) instance filled with `Pima Indians Diabetes Database` data.

+If we chose the first option, we should do the following:

 #### For a desktop application: